FDT2k/composite-js/README.md

 ![Alt text](./coverage/badge-lines.svg)
 ## Warning: this is NOT the classic compose & pipe function.

-in a classic compose function, only the rightmost function may have any arity, others must be unary
+in a classic compose function, only the rightmost function may have any arity, others must be unary.
+For the classic pipe the leftmost function may have any arity; the remaining functions must be unary.

   function a (arg){
 	   //.... whatever
 	}
 	function b (arg2,arg3){

   }
 	let enhanced = compose(a,b)
 	// enhanced would be the equivalent of  a(b(...args));
 	so a would receive only the result of b as an unique parameter

-this version preserves the arity along the chain so
+This version preserves the arity along the chain, the last one of the chain can return any arity so

   function a (arg2,arg3){
 	//.... whatever
+    return [arg2,arg3]
 	}

 	function b (arg2,arg3){
+    // some code
+    return [arg2,arg3]
 	}

 	let enhanced = compose(a,b)